Neurological Assessment and GCS

 The patient is assessed and scored in three areas:

 Although pupil reaction is not included as part of the GCS, it is often incorporated into the neurological assessment charts used in healthcare facilities in addition to the use of the GCS.
-Instead of pupillary reaction, the GCS area focuses on if the patient’s eyes are opening spontaneously or not (Majdan et al. 2015).
+Instead of pupillary reaction, the GCS focuses on whether the patient’s eyes are opening spontaneously or not (Majdan et al. 2015).

-In particular, there can be variations seen in the recording of pupil size as well as motor weakness between assessors.
+In particular, there may be variations seen in the recording of pupil size as well as motor weakness between assessors.
 Therefore, it is important that nurses and health professionals are using the tool correctly to ensure these inconstancies do not affect patient care (Mooney & Comerford 2003; Reith et al. 2015).

 |Eye Opening Response|